Webhook

 POST Webhooks entity

-To create a Webhook, make a POST
+To create a Webhook, make a POST request to /v7.1/webhook/.

 Note: If an identical webhook subscription already exists (for the same callback url and subscription type), the response code will be 409 Conflict.
 This means notifications should already be flowing.